enze-chen/enze-chen.github.io/_posts/2024-02-03-matsci-courses.md

 ### MATSCI Labs

-All MATSCI labs are numbered in the 160s, and students in the Major have to take four of them, with the choice of a Writing in the Major (160, 161, or 164).
+All MATSCI labs are numbered in the 160s, and students in the Major have to take four of them, with the choice of a [Writing in the Major](https://pwr.stanford.edu/writing-major){:target="_blank"} (160, 161, or 164).
 Note that while these courses involve more extensive laboratory sessions, there are also lecture components built in that complement the experiments to provide more context.
-While these course numbers are higher than 140s and thus suggestive of taking after the Core (mostly true), you do not have to _finish_ the Core before starting these courses, just a few select details if you happen to be skipping around:
+While these course numbers are higher than 140s and thus suggestive of taking after the Core (mostly true), you do not have to _finish_ the Core before starting these courses, just a few select details if you happen to be interspersing them:
 - Before I (you) continue, please make sure you have at least **completed ENGR 50 before** taking any of these.
-- I strongly recommend taking [MATSCI 160](https://explorecourses.stanford.edu/search?q=matsci160){:target="_blank"} **first**, starting with the fact that Haoxue is an excellent instructor.
+- I strongly recommend taking [MATSCI 160](https://explorecourses.stanford.edu/search?q=matsci160){:target="_blank"} **first** out of all the lab courses, starting with the fact that Haoxue is an excellent instructor.
 I remember when going through undergrad that I thought "WIM" was a capstone-like experience, but it really is just teaching you how people in your field write/communicate; and since all MSE lab courses have lab reports or presentations, it would be prudent to learn how to write effectively before continuing further.
 Besides ENGR 50 and a soft statistics prereq, you should take this as early as possible.
 - The 143 prereq to [MATSCI 162](https://explorecourses.stanford.edu/search?q=matsci162){:target="_blank"} is no joke though.
 Believe Arturas when he says this.
-- Either [MATSCI 161](https://explorecourses.stanford.edu/search?q=matsci161){:target="_blank"} or [MATSCI 163](https://explorecourses.stanford.edu/search?q=matsci163){:target="_blank"} can be used to fulfill the **capstone** requirement for the Major, even if ExploreCourses doesn't say this (yet).
+- Either [MATSCI 161](https://explorecourses.stanford.edu/search?q=matsci161){:target="_blank"} or [MATSCI 163](https://explorecourses.stanford.edu/search?q=matsci163){:target="_blank"} can be used to fulfill the [capstone requirement](https://mse.stanford.edu/academics-admissions/undergraduate-program/major#MajorNotes){:target="_blank"} for the Major, even if ExploreCourses doesn't say this (yet).
 So, even if you're planning to use the research track for the capstone, we **strongly recommend** taking the prerequisites for these two courses first and **waiting until your third or fourth year** before taking them with the majority of your cohort.
-- Both [MATSCI 165](https://explorecourses.stanford.edu/search?q=matsci165){:target="_blank"} and [MATSCI 166](https://explorecourses.stanford.edu/search?q=matsci166){:target="_blank"} are excellent examples of the interdisciplinary nature of MSE, and will ask you to combine skills from several different courses.
+- [MATSCI 164](https://explorecourses.stanford.edu/search?q=matsci164){:target="_blank"}, [MATSCI 165](https://explorecourses.stanford.edu/search?q=matsci165){:target="_blank"}, and [MATSCI 166](https://explorecourses.stanford.edu/search?q=matsci166){:target="_blank"} are excellent examples of the interdisciplinary nature of MSE, and will ask you to combine skills from several different courses.
-I think these are excellent opportunities to learn a lot, but be mindful that they'll definitely stretch your thinking!
+I think these are great opportunities to learn a lot, but be mindful that they'll definitely stretch your thinking!
 - Otherwise, the lab courses don't relate to each other in content, so after 160 _you can take the lab courses in any order_ with respect to each other.

 ### MATSCI Electives

 There are lots of elective courses in the department, impossible to discuss them all, so I'll primarily focus on a few categories.
+Note that for the Major you are only _required_ to take two of them, one for the Fundamentals and one for the Focus Area, but students often take several of these because they're really good(!!)
 - Generally speaking, the 150s can be taken around the same time as the Core and in any order, with a few considerations:
 	- [MATSCI 151](https://explorecourses.stanford.edu/search?q=matsci151){:target="_blank"} is a great course taught by Reiner on a very foundational topic: mechanics.
 	That being said, it tends to be underenrolled, presumably because the description dissuades MATSCI majors from taking it.